Kiali-QE/jaeger-instrumentation-performance-tests/README.md

-# Jaeger/Opentracing Instrumentation Performance Test
+# Jaeger/OpenTracing Instrumentation Performance Test

-The purpose of this project is to determine the performance costs of instrumenting a Wildfly Swarm, Spring Boot, or Vert-X application using OpenTracing/Jaeger
+The purpose of this project is to provide tests and test applications which can be used to determine the performance costs of instrumenting a Wildfly Swarm, Spring Boot, or Vert-X application using OpenTracing/Jaeger

-The project includes simple example for each of these frameworks which is based on http://www.hawkular.org/blog/2017/07/opentracing-jaxrs.html which can be used to do basic performance testing.
+The project includes simple example for each of these frameworks which is based on http://www.hawkular.org/blog/2017/07/opentracing-jaxrs.html and can be used to do basic performance testing.
 Tests can be run on a desktop, using Docker, or on OpenShift.
 Running in any of these environments requires the following steps: